IbrahimItani01/baddil/README.md

 <!-- Tech stack -->
 <img src="./readme/titles/title3.svg"/>

-### Baddĭl is built using the following technologies
+### Baddil is built using the following technologies

 - Server-side is developed using [Nest.js](https://nestjs.com/) framework.